Family Law

 Once accurate records are obtained, settlement positions change quickly.
 Parties can negotiate from numbers instead of narratives.
 If the case must be litigated, the record is already built the right way.

-What happens if a spouse hides assets in a Pennsylvania divorce?
+What happens if my spouse hides money during divorce?